MattMcFarland/phaser-menu-system/readme.md

 ### The HTML file

 For this HTML file we're going to do something a little different then you might have seen across the web.
-Rather then loading all of our assets in `script` tags, I want you to just load the minimum.
+Rather than loading all of our assets in `script` tags, I want you to just load the minimum.
 So it looks like we only need `phaser.js` and `main.js` Now if you are wondering why, and how we are going to load everything I look forward to explaining further below.
 Don't worry, we're not going to put everything in one monolithic file either!